 For reasons of strategy, a Member of the House may want to introduce a “companion” to a Senate bill or to encourage a Senator to introduce a “companion” to a House bill.
 The important thing to remember is that mere passage by both houses of identical text is not enough to send the bill to the President for signature; rather, each house must pass the same vehicle.
 In other words, at some point, the decision must be made for the Senate to take up a House-passed version or for the House to take up a Senate-passed version.
 This requirement for passage of the same vehicle explains why every law that Congress passes involves either the Senate passing a measure with an “H.R.” or “H. J. Res.” designation or the House passing a measure with an “S.” or “S. J. Res.” designation.
 It also means that the introduction of companion texts in both houses, while a perfectly acceptable strategy, is unnecessary to meet parliamentary requirements.

 Constitutional Authority Statements

 Clause 7(c) of House Rule XII provides that a bill or joint resolution may not be introduced unless it is accompanied by a statement citing the power granted to Congress in the Constitution to enact the bill or joint resolution.
-For more information on constitutional authority statements, visit the Rules Committee website.
+For more information on constitutional authority statements, visit the Majority Leader's website.

 The following are additional sources of information about the legislative process that may be helpful during drafting and as a bill moves through the stages of consideration by Congress: